Jyoushiv/Ticketeer/README.md

    - Key: `DISCORD_TOKEN`
    - Value: Your Discord bot token
 4. Modify the `STAFF_ROLE_ID` in ticket_bot.py to match your staff role ID
-5. Run the bot using the Run button in Replit
+5. Run the bot using terminal or Replit

 ## Keeping Your Bot Online 24/7